Amelia Island Plantation: History

 Development of Amelia Island Resort began in 1971 by the Hilton Head Island's Sea Pines Company.
 Under Fraser’s Vice President, landscape architect Arthur Foster, and his design staff, the master plan for Amelia Island was prepared.
 A variety of consultants advised Foster in the master planning of Amelia Island.
 The emphasis of Foster’s team was To balance the development with the natural environment.
 The master plan became part of the deed covenants that protected the tidal marshes, dunes, savannas and wildlife that existed there.

 The original owners filed Chapter 11 bankruptcy in 1976.
 The resort was purchased in 1978 by a group of investors headed by Richard Cooper.
 The new owners took the name, Amelia Island Company (AIC), but the resort and company are synonymous.
 Over the next 30 years, the property was further developed and enhanced as a prestigious location.
-The hotel's name was changed from Amelia Island Plantation Hotel to Amelia Inn & Beach Club to its current "Omni Amelia Island Resort" once Omni Hotels & Resorts purchased the real estate in 2010.
+The hotel's name was changed from Amelia Island Plantation Hotel to Amelia Inn & Beach Club and then to its current Omni Amelia Island Resort once Omni Hotels & Resorts purchased the real estate in 2010.

 It is a four-diamond AAA resort, which offers 80000 sqft of flexible space to accommodate meetings and conventions of up to 1,600 participants.
 AIP was host of a woman's professional tennis tournament beginning in 1980 which became the Bausch & Lomb Championships from 1987 to 2008.
 Many other events are hosted by the resort each year including a wine festival, golf tournaments and a jazz festival.
 The facility features 20 swimming pools, a full-service spa, kids' club and stocked fishing lake, situated between 3½ miles of white sand beaches and the Intracoastal Waterway, convenient for those with boats.
 Although longtime company president Richard Cooper died in 2008, the Cooper family retained ownership.